United Way ALICE Report

-ALICE represents the growing number of individuals and families who are working but are unable to afford the basic necessities of housing, food, childcare, health care and transportation.
-(ALICE workers earn above the federal poverty level.)
+ALICE stands for Asset Limited, Income Constrained, Employed.
+The United Way term represents the growing number of hardworking individuals and families across Idaho, the Pacific Northwest and the nation who are working but unable to afford the basic household necessities, including housing, child care, health care, food and transportation.

-How many people are ALICE in our area?
+How many people are ALICE?

 This United Way ALICE Report for Louisiana reveals that 29 percent, or nearly 500,000, of Louisiana households are ALICE and another 19 percent live in poverty.
 Together, 48 percent of all Louisiana households cannot afford basic expenses — housing, child care, food, transportation, health care, cell phone access, and taxes.
 In Northwest Louisiana, the trend is higher than the state average of 52 percent of households struggling.

 Here is a summary of how ALICE looks in our ten parish service area:

 |Households in Parish||Households in Poverty||ALICE Households||Above ALICE Household||% Above ALICE Threshold||% of ALICE and in Poverty (HH)|

 |De Soto Parish||10,259||2,373||2,389||5,497||54%||46%|

 What is the United Way of Northwest Louisiana Doing to Help?